marzeq/monno/README.md

 ## Install Monno

 `npm install monno`

 `yarn add monno`

-## Features
+## Features and pros of Monno

 -   Easy to use command framework
--   Revolutionary concept of extensions that allow you to split your bot into multiple parts or to use easily register third party extensions
+-   Revolutionary concept of extensions that allow you to split your bot into multiple parts or to easily register third party extensions
--   No fuffing around with boring internals, just jump right in and start coding!
+-   No faffing around with boring internals, just jump right in and start coding!

-## Example index.js file
+## Example index file

-(TypeScript)

 ```ts
 import monno from "monno"